thesfinox/mars-reconnaissance-orbiter/CONTRIBUTING.md

 Then:

 1. Go to your fork on GitHub
-2. Click "Pull Request" button
+2. Click “Pull Request” button
 3. Select your branch and describe your changes
 4. Submit the pull request